Tuesday, April 27, 2010

 Alternate link: http://www.northvegr.org/lore/grimmst/013_11.php

-And there you have it.
-This is a “Eostre = Ostara” proposal by Jacob Grimm, not a hard fact.
+Since Grimm had no evidence for Ostara.
+These proposals by Jacob Grimm are not a hard fact.
 He even admits that he is speculating about something Bede gave no detail about, and “of whose existence not a trace is left among other Germans.”

-And still other, far more determined, people claim that if we go back far enough Ostara derives from Ishtar/Ashtoreth.
-There is no solid evidence for this whatsoever.
+Still other, far more determined people claim that if we go back far enough, Ostara derives from Ishtar/Ashtoreth.
+There is even less evidence for this than the no evidence at all we saw a minute ago.
 All claims of this nature are purely speculative (even so, they are taught as fact.)
-If we can’t find proof for Eostre as a goddess let alone this Ostara, how on earth can we possibly have the proof that links her to Ishtar?
+If we can’t find proof for Eostre/Ostara, how on earth can we possibly have the proof that links her to Ishtar?
 The words sound alike, and that’s enough.
-But this appears to me to be what we call “false cognates.”
-They are not related.
-It doesn’t help that these claims probably come from Alexander Hyslop, who we all know was wholly unreliable.
-Certainly Jacob Grimm never intended his work to be so grossly misused.
+But this is what we call “false cognates.”
+They sound the same but in reality are not related.

-We now must turn and fend off some claims that get dangerously close to blasphemy.
 Some of the true zealots hate the actual history of Easter so much that they would undermine the Deity of Christ in order to smear Easter.
-In a stellar example of “post hoc ergo propter hoc” (after this therefore because of this) there are many people who claim Easter (and even Christ Himself) is simply a hold-over from the worship of the ancient gods Mithra and Attis.
+In a stellar example of “post hoc ergo propter hoc” (after this therefore because of this) there are many people who claim Easter - and even Christ Himself - is simply a hold-over from the worship of the ancient gods Mithra and Attis.

-According to Edwin M. Yamauchi, PhD. who holds a doctorate in Mediterranean Studies from Brandeis University, taught at Miami University in Ohio for 35+ years, wrote over 17 books including the 578-page "Persia and the Bible", and in 1978 delivered a paper to the Second International Congress of Mithraic Studies (I only list this info to show that the guy knows his Mithra), there is a very high probability that HWA is flat wrong on his pagan origin of Easter.
+According to Edwin M. Yamauchi, PhD. who holds a doctorate in Mediterranean Studies from Brandeis University, taught at Miami University in Ohio for 35+ years, wrote over 17 books including the 578-page "Persia and the Bible", and in 1978 delivered a paper to the Second International Congress of Mithraic Studies (I only list this info to show that the guy knows his Mithra), there is a very high probability that Herbert Armstrong is flat wrong on his pagan origin of Easter.
 HWA always attributed Easter to pagan gods, but let’s hear from an actual historian.

 About Mithra: